Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 Street food is a real temptation, but also a potential risk.
 Just peeled fresh veggies or just squeezed fruit juices make great mid-day snacks, but just be sure they don't include local water or ice, if you're not sure it's safe.

 When we have access to a kitchen, we make simple meals at 'home'.
 This frees us from the daily search for eateries and enables us to go shopping at the local food shops and markets.
-We always take along our own sack and a dictionary!
+We always take along our own sturdy sack and a dictionary!

 What Do You Take for Such Long Trips?

 We take only what we can easily carry.
 This usually means what will fit in a backpack and a carry-on size 'wheely bag' (suitcase with wheels and an extendable handle to pull it).
-We try not to overload either with heavy stuff like books as a heavy backpack is hard on the shoulders and there many places where wheely bags must be carried up or down stairs or lifted onto the overhead racks on a train or a plane.
+We try not to overload either with heavy stuff like books as a heavy backpack is hard on the shoulders and there are many places where wheely bags must be carried up or down stairs or lifted onto the overhead racks on a train or a plane.

 We take only what we really need.
 For us this means a limited complement of clothes, so we don't necessarily wear different outfits every day and know we will need to frequently do laundry.